 FHA has separate guidelines for Chapter 7 and Chapter 13.

-Chapter 13: Good news here.
-In a Chapter 13 case, you’ll make payments through the court for three to five years to pay down or pay off your debt.
+Chapter 13: In a Chapter 13 case, you’ll make payments through the court for three to five years to pay down or pay off your debt.
 You don’t have to wait until two years after the bankruptcy to apply.
-In fact, you don’t have to wait the bankruptcy is over.
+In fact, you don’t have to wait until the bankruptcy is over.
 As long as you’ve made your Chapter 13 payments on time for a year, you can qualify for an FHA loan.

 While you’re in a Chapter 13 case, your financial life is governed by the bankruptcy court.
-Even if you’re approved by your bank and by FHA, the bankruptcy court and the Chapter 13 trustee will still have to weigh in to ensure that you’re not taking on a bigger obligation than you can manage.
+Even if you’re approved by your bank and the FHA, the bankruptcy court and the Chapter 13 trustee will still have to weigh in to ensure that you’re not taking on a bigger obligation than you can manage.

-The time requirements for a VA loan are similar to those required by FHA, but with more hoops to jump through before approval.
+The time requirements for a VA loan are similar to those required by the FHA, but with more hoops to jump through before approval.

 Chapter 13: You must show a year of on-time bankruptcy plan payments to qualify for a VA home loan, and you must obtain bankruptcy court approval.